Skip to main content

 Phase 3: Activate the bot

-The bot cannot post until it is a member of the channel.
-Testing and verifying notifications fails until you complete this step.
+In this phase, you add the CoreWeave Mission Control bot to your target Slack channel so it can post alerts.
+The bot can’t post until it’s a member of the channel, and testing and verifying notifications fail until you complete this step.

 1. Go back to Slack and navigate to the Slack channel you used in Phase 2.